 Follow the path down towards a caravan park (the public footpath takes you through the middle).

-You’ll see a signpost for Robin Hood’s Stride and Middleton Dale (keep heading towards Middleton Dale), it’s a circular walk so don’t panic, you’ll head towards Robin Hood’s Stride later on the walk.
+You’ll see a signpost for Robin Hood’s Stride and Middleton Dale (keep heading towards Middleton Dale).
+It’s a circular walk so don’t panic, you’ll head towards Robin Hood’s Stride later on the walk.

-The path takes you through a stone stile and the driveway of the house next to the trail and out the other side through a small gate into a field.
+The path takes you through a stone stile and the driveway of the house next to the trail, and out the other side through a small gate into a field.

 Head down across the field, through a gate, then round with the trees on your right.